-- A good online tutorial to teach students about plagiarism is the one produced by Indiana University: How to Recognize Plagiarism: Tutorials and Tests
+- Require completion of a course about plagiarism.
+A good online tutorial to teach students about plagiarism is the one produced by Indiana University – it provides a completion certificate: How to Recognize Plagiarism: Tutorials and Tests.

 - Include mandatory learning activities that engage students with correct citing, referencing etc (e.g., article reviews)

 - Include learning activities that engage students with marking sample (or each others’) work against the assessment criteria and with a plagiarism-detecting tool (e.g., Turnitin)

 - Assess (handwritten) short pieces of student writing early on in a course and compare to assignment writing styles